duarte152/andy-dashboard/emails_supervisores_prontos.md

 Your 2025 paper in NEJM AI on AI-assisted spirometry interpretation in primary care, and the BREATHE trial's implementation across 40 GP practices, captures a challenge I find underexplored in most clinical AI research: what it actually takes to make a decision support tool work in real clinical conditions, not just in controlled evaluations.
 The gap between a system that performs well in a study and one that clinicians trust and use consistently in daily practice is precisely where I have spent most of my professional energy.
 The scale and pragmatic design of the BREATHE trial - MRFF-funded, real GP practices, meaningful clinical endpoints - is exactly the kind of rigorous real-world evaluation I would want to contribute to as a researcher.

-I have been thinking around questions of how implementation strategies shape the real-world adoption and clinical impact of AI-assisted decision support tools - and I would be grateful to be guided by your expertise on where the most relevant directions lie within your current work.
+I have been thinking about how implementation strategies shape the real-world adoption and clinical impact of AI-assisted decision support tools - and I would be grateful to be guided by your expertise on where the most relevant directions lie within your current work.

 I hold a Bachelor's in Social Communication from PUC-Rio (Brazil), with a Minor in Entrepreneurship.
 Before Laudite, I participated in the START Global Fellowship - a remote program run by the University of St. Gallen in Switzerland focused on scaling startups and impactful entrepreneurship.
 I also served as a Second Lieutenant in the Brazilian Army.
 I hold Portuguese citizenship in addition to Brazilian.